socloseeee/FastAPI-course/README.md

     price: float
     amount: float
 ```
-Now if we try to enter wrong value to POST-method:
+Now if we try to enter wrong value in JSON to POST-method, for example int field "amount" set str type value:
 ```json
 [
   {